intabulas/reactjs-baseline/README.md

 grunt dev
 ```

-Will build the development instance into ./development.
+Will build the development (self contained) instance into ./development.
 CSS and JS are not uglified or minified to help with debugging.

 Distribution
 ------------